-- This, along with a project north of Everett, will upgrade and improve track quality, travel times, and passenger comfort along the Amtrak Cascades corridor.
+- This project, in addition to a project north of Everett, will upgrade and improve track quality, travel times, and passenger comfort along the entire Amtrak Cascades corridor.

-- In this southern section, (Nisqually area to Columbia River), WSDOT has installed 372,480 linear feet of track, 33 turnouts and three control points.
+- In this southern section, (Nisqually area to Columbia River), WSDOT has installed new track, 33 turnouts and switches at 12 control points.